Creative Writing MFA

 Roselló teaches comics, fiction, and pedagogy in the graduate and undergraduate creative writing programs.
 His courses are designed as studio courses—collaborative spaces for making and sharing—and focus on imagination-based learning.
 In his courses, students engage with theories of art-making, explore digital tools and art materials, and experiment with narrative, form, and genre.

 Heather Sellers, PhD, is the author of You Don't Look Like Anyone I Know: a true story of family, face-blindness, and forgiveness, an O, Oprah book-of-the-month club selection featured on Good Morning America, Dateline, Rachel Ray, NPR's All Things Considered, and Dick Gordon's The Story.
-Her essays appear in Tin House, Parade, Reader's Digest, The Sun, Good Housekeeping, O Magazine, The London Daily Telegraph, Brevity, and The New York Times.
-Sellers is the author of three volumes of poetry: Your Whole Life, Drinking Girls and Their Dresses, and The Boys I Borrow.
+Her essays appear in Tin House, Parade, Reader's Digest, The Sun, Good Housekeeping, O Magazine, The London Daily Telegraph, Brevity, The New York Times, Best American Essays and the Pushcart Prize anthology.
+Sellers is the author of three volumes of poetry: Drinking Girls and Their Dresses, The Boys I Borrow and a new collection forthcoming from BOA Editions Spring 2022.
 Georgia Under Water (Sarabande), a collection of linked short stories, won a Barnes and Noble Discover Great New Writers award.
-She's written a children's book, Spike and Cubby's Ice Cream Island Adventure (Henry Holt), two books on craft, Page after Page and Chapter after Chapter (Writer's Digest), and a best-selling textbook for the multi-genre creative writing classroom, The Practice of Creative Writing (Bedford St. Martin's Macmillan).
+She's written a children's book, Spike and Cubby's Ice Cream Island Adventure (Henry Holt), two books on craft, Page after Page and Chapter after Chapter (Writer's Digest), and a popular textbook for the multi-genre creative writing classroom, The Practice of Creative Writing (Bedford St. Martin's) now in its fourth edition.

-Sellers teaches memoir, essay, poetry, short-story cycles and linked stories, flash fiction, micro-memoir, and the middle grade novel.
+Sellers teaches memoir, essay, poetry, hybrids and experiments, literature of mindfulness, short-story cycles and linked stories, flash fiction, micro-memoir, and the middle grade novel.
 She offers creativity workshops at Kripalu, a yoga center in the Berkshires, and at Esalen in California; mindfulness-based writing practices are at the core of every class.
-At USF, her student-centered writing workshops include an intense focus on process, creative concentration, and close reading, along with detailed technical instruction in story structure, craft, and technique, alongside unique approaches to revision.
-She writes about pedagogy and teaches a practicum in the art and craft of teaching creative writing.
-She has received campus-wide awards for her teaching at Florida State University, Hope College, where she was a professor from 1995-2013, and at USF, where she received an undergraduate teaching award from the University in 2017.
+At USF, her student-centered writing workshops focus on the creative process and close reading, along with detailed technical instruction in structure, craft, and technique, alongside unique approaches to revision.
+She has received campus-wide awards for her teaching at Florida State University, Hope College, where she was a professor from 1995-2013, and at USF, where she received an undergraduate teaching award from the university in 2017.

 Karen Brown was born in Connecticut.
 She is the author of a novel, The Longings of Wayward Girls (July 2013), and two short story collections, Pins & Needles (July 2013) and Little Sinners and Other Stories, winner of the Prairie Schooner Book Prize, and named a Best Book of 2012 by Publishers Weekly.
 Her work has been featured in The PEN/O. Henry Prize Stories, Best American Short Stories, The New York Times, and Good Housekeeping, and in many literary journals.
 She teaches creative writing and literature at the University of South Florida.